 Video recording of the service is becoming increasingly popular however there is a fee for this.

 Within the Anglican communion marriage is for life.
 The Church however accepts that some marriages fail.
 In certain circumstances a divorced person may marry in church during the lifetime of a former spouse.
 This is matter for discussion with the Parish Priest.

 Marriage is a public and outward expression of commitment and love between two people.
 By choosing to get married in church there is the assurance that God cares about your relationship, and that you have the support and encouragement of the Church family.
-Again to make enquiries and arrangements we hold an ‘Office Hour’ in Church on Mondays from 10.00am to 11.00am.
+Again to make enquiries and arrangements we hold an ‘Office Hour’ in Church on Saturdays from 10.00am to 11.00am.